-The Clean Athletics team at UKA will continue to advocate that the Clean Athletics education module within the formal
+The Clean Athletics team at UKA will continue to advocate that the Clean Athletics education module within the formal coach education qualification pathway be made mandatory for all coaches.

-The Clean Athletics Coach Education Module, including videos, will be placed on the UCOACH and ULearn websites.
+The Clean Athletics Coach Education Module, including videos, will be placed on the Coach Education website.
 This site is accessible to all UK registered coaches free of charge.